Robert M. McTureous Jr.: Early years

 Robert Miller McTureous Jr. was born in Altoona, Florida, on March 26, 1924.
 He attended the primary schools of Altoona and graduated from high school at Umatilla, Florida, in 1941.
 He attended Brewton-Parker Institute at Mount Vernon, Georgia, for one year majoring in mathematics and was on the football and baseball teams.
-Also participating in softball, tennis and boxing, he also played the trombone, sang with the Glee Club and with the Double Quartet while at Brewton-Parker.
-His hobby was building model airplanes and, in 1942, he served as a Sunday School Superintendent.
+Also participating in softball, tennis and boxing, he also played the trombone, sang with the glee club and with the Double Quartet while at Brewton-Parker.
+His hobby was building model airplanes and, in 1942, he served as a Sunday School superintendent.

 Returning to Altoona, he went to work as a night watchman in an orange-packing house at Umatilla for three months.
-Classified as 4F by his local Draft Board, he looked for a better job so he could raise enough money to have surgery to correct his disability.
+Classified as 4-F by his local Draft Board, he looked for a better job so he could raise enough money to have surgery to correct his disability.
 Two operations were necessary and the young man underwent them always with the view of getting into the service when he was able.
-For the last eight months that he was a civilian, he worked as a rodman on a surveying team, engaged in road construction for the Florida State Highway Department.
+For his last eight months as a civilian, he worked as a rodman on a surveying team, engaged in road construction for the Florida State Highway Department.
 Examined again in August 1944, he was found fit and his induction into the United States Marine Corps followed on August 31, 1944.